 Year one, I had four clients, all located in the United States.
 Three were in the Sales Intelligence space and one was in Data Hygiene so my focus was on those segments plus DaaS, a key delivery channel.
 But predictive analytics was beginning to compete with the SI firms so I folded it into my coverage in 2013.

 By 2015, Account Based Marketing and Account Based Sales Development were hot topics so they joined my topic list.
 I was also covering many more sales intelligence companies outside of the United States.
 On the DaaS side, Marketing Automation Platform and Chrome Connectors have become much more prominent in my coverage.
+I’ve also added coverage of intent vendors and sales engagement platforms.

 What I’m most proud of is that eight of the top nine sales intelligence vendors in North America are now newsletter clients along with three of the top four UK vendors.